-Zero Waste Lingo-Cellulosic Biorefineries by Integrated Lignin Valorisation.
+Zero Waste Ligno-Cellulosic Biorefineries by Integrated Lignin Valorisation

 Lignocellulosic feedstocks (dry matter plant biomass) are commonly used in the production of biofuels and bio-based chemicals.
 However, a major disadvantage of these feedstocks is the presence of substantial amounts of lignin, an aromatic polymer that is difficult to break down.
 This so called "recalcitrance" means lignocellulosic feedstock is often considered primarily as a waste product, utilised to produce energy through burning.